haseena-pa/react-basic-example/README.md

 # react-basic-example
-Simple Example of React JS which will have Component, Props, Events, Import and Exports
+Very Basic Example of React JS which will explain Component, Props, Events, Import and Exports